Medical Laboratory Science

 Program mission

 The primary mission of the School of Medical Laboratory Science is to provide a clinical educational program of merit and thoroughness which reflects the high standards of patient care established at Corewell Health.
-In addition, we strive to reecruit and retain excellent graduates for employment and promotion within the health system.
+In addition, we strive to recruit and retain excellent graduates for employment and promotion within the health system.

 More specifically, the School of Medical Laboratory Science is committed to providing students: